 Location Available

-Knee Pain Treatment is available at our Southern California clinics - Long Beach, Alhambra, Riverside, and City of Industry.
+Available at all of our ISS Clinics - Long Beach, Alhambra, Riverside, and City of Industry.

 The spine is one of the most complex structures in the human body.
 It houses and protects the spinal cord, provides the framework for upright posture and movement, and serves as an attachment point for the muscles and ligaments that drive virtually every physical action.
-Its complexity is also what makes it vulnerable; with over thirty vertebrae, twenty-three intervertebral discs, dozens of paired facet joints, and an intricate network of nerve roots, there are many structures that can become a source of pain.
+Its complexity also makes it vulnerable.
+With more than thirty vertebrae, twenty-three intervertebral discs, dozens of paired facet joints, and an intricate network of nerve roots, many structures can become sources of pain.

 Spinal pain rarely has a single, simple cause.
 A disc herniation may compress a nerve root and generate radiating pain into the arm or leg.
 Facet joint degeneration can produce deep, aching local pain that worsens with extension and rotation.
 Spinal stenosis narrows the canal through which nerve roots travel, causing cramping, weakness, and pain with walking.
 Muscle and ligament dysfunction layer additional complexity on top of structural changes.
 Getting to the true origin of spinal pain rather than treating the most obvious finding on an imaging study is what separates effective care from care that merely delays the problem.